richardcavell/BASICloader/README.txt

       that is not unreasonable.

 You should not allow people to assume that you wrote the BASIC code yourself.

-17. Can I use other tools with the output of this program?

-Yes.
-You can use the output of this program with:

-  * c1541   (part of VICE)
-  * decb    (part of the Toolshed)
-  * MAME
-  * petcat  (part of VICE)
-  * VICE
-  * XRoar

-See the file Examples.txt for some examples.

 Richard Cavell